-- Maintain an active daily presence, particularly during the first few weeks of a course. - Establish guidelines for frequency of contact, and define what interactions a student can expect each week and the average time commitment required of students. - Communicate response time for student questions/inquiries and assignment feedback (e.g. 1-2 instructional days.) - Give frequent and substantive feedback throughout the course.
+- Maintain an active daily presence, particularly during the first few weeks of a course. - Establish guidelines in the course and the syllabus for frequency of contact and define what interactions a student can expect each week from the instructor and from students, and the average time commitment required of students. - Communicate response time for student questions/inquiries and assignment feedback (e.g., 1-2 instructional days.) - Give frequent and substantive feedback throughout the course.
+This can occur in weekly announcements to summarize learning objectives, through participating in discussion boards, personalized feedback on assignments, and course messaging.